esolutionsone/REST-API-Explorer-Example/README.md

 **debounce**

     Leveraged by the fetchValues and sendRest functions to limit the calls each function makes to the server.
-For the fetchValues function it limits the number of lookups as it would continually lookup with each keypress and for the sendRest it limits multiple lookups if a user spam clicks the send button.
+    For the fetchValues function it limits the number of lookups as it would continually look up with each keypress and for the sendRest it limits multiple lookups if a user spam clicks the send button.

-### actionHandlers.js
+## actionHandlers.js
 **COMPONENT_BOOTSTRAPPED**

+    Calls the GET_USER action when the component is Bootstrapped

 **REST_GET**

+    Send a REST GET Message leveraging the table api to your ServiceNow instance with the provided arguments.
+    On success, it calls the GET_RESPONSE_VALUE function and on failure, it calls the LOG_ERROR function.
+    Called by the ProcessRest function in helpers.

 **REST_POST**

+    Send a REST POST Message leveraging the table API to your ServiceNow instance with the provided arguments and request body.
+On success, call the POST_RESPONSE_VALUE function.
+On failure, call the LOG_ERROR function.
+    Called by the ProcessRest function in helpers.

 **FETCH_VALUES**

+    Send a REST GET Message to your ServiceNow instance with the provided arguments.
+On success, call the SET_TABLES_VALUE function.
+On failure, call the LOG_ERROR function.
+Called by the ProcessFetch function in helpers.

 **GET_USER**

+    Send a REST GET Message leveraging the table API to your ServiceNow with the provided arguments to fetch the currently logged-in user.
+On success, call the SET_USER_ID function.
+On failure call the LOG_ERROR function.
+    Called by the COMPONENT_BOOTSTRAPPED action.

 **SET_TABLES_VALUE**

+    Sets the value of "tables" in state from the REST response value sent in the FETCH_VALUES action.

 **GET_RESPONSE_VALE**

+    Sets the value of "results" from the REST response value sent in the REST_GET action and sets "loading" to false in state.

 **POST_RESPONSE_VALUE**

+    Sets the value of "post_response" from the REST response value sent in the REST_POST action and sets "loading" to false in state.

 **SET_USER_ID**

+    Sets the value of "user" from the REST response value sent in the GET_USER action and sets "loading" to false in state.

 **LOG_ERROR**

+    Console logs errors for any actions that encounter issues in processing.
+Prints the error message and data from the payload.

 ---

 ### Properties
 Properties can be added to your component to allow for In Platform configuration!
-In this component we have a title, background color, body text color, heading text color, hero image url override, table, and query.
+In this component, we have a title, background color, body text color, heading text color, hero image url override, table, and query.
 These values can be configured in UI Builder to change the styling, header text, and default values for the fields.

-Properties can be a string, boolean, choice, JSON, or even table / reference select value.
+Properties can be a string, boolean, choice, JSON, or even table/reference select value.
 Here are a few examples from the ServiceNow Button component and this component for how properties can be set in the now-ui.json file.

 *Choice*
 ```